Oxeltech

 3.2 Safety Channels

-Safety channels are the division of your entire system into smaller segments.
-These smaller segments can then be assigned into the input/logic/output blocks as discussed before (1.4 System Categories).
-Each segment will have an FIT value which is a sum of the relevant FIT’s of components that are assigned to it.
-A detailed analysis of the schematics in your system is necessary to understand and analyze the components and understand where they fit into your safety channels.
+Safety blocks are the division of your entire system into smaller segments.
+These smaller segments can then be assigned to the input/logic/output blocks as discussed before.
+Each block will have an FIT value which is a sum of the relevant FIT’s of components that are assigned to it.
+A detailed analysis of the schematics in your system is necessary to understand and analyze the components and understand where they fit into your safety blocks.

-For example, in the safety functions, the microcontroller will be part of the logic block and the microcontroller will end up being part of a safety channel.
-Let’s call this channel “MCU”.
-The “MCU” safety channel will include all components that are relevant to the functioning of the microcontroller.
-For example, all decoupling capacitors on its supply pins and all of its external oscillators will be part of the safety channel.
+For example, in the safety functions, the microcontroller will be part of the logic block and the microcontroller will end up being part of a safety block.
+Let’s call this block “MCU”.
+The “MCU” safety block will include all components that are relevant to the functioning of the Microcontroller.
+For example, all decoupling capacitors on the MCU supply pins and all the MCU external oscillators will be part of the safety block.

-Another example is the voltage sense for a system that measures voltages using an external battery-management-system IC.
-The external battery-management IC will be part of the input block and can be assigned to a safety channel.
-This safety channel we could, for example, call “Cell Voltages Sense”.
+Another example is the voltage sense circuit for a system that measures voltages using a battery management system IC.
+The BMS IC will be part of the input block and can be assigned to a safety block.
+This safety block we could, for example, call “Cell Voltages Sense”.

-In figure 11 below, a sample safety channels definition has been listed.
-These channels are defined with the characters “A to Y” based on the system we were analyzing.
-Each channel was named and defined by the type of components it consists of.
-The figure represents the channels we have defined, and the relevant channel FIT we have calculated for them.
+In Figure 11 below, a sample safety block definition has been listed.
+These blocks are defined with the characters “A to Y” based on the system we were analyzing.
+Each block was named and defined by the type of components it consists of.
+The figure represents the blocks we have defined, and the relevant block FIT we have calculated for them.

 Note: There can be external components that are not on the PCBs themselves.
-You can find their FIT values separately and then assign these FIT values to the respective channel these components belong to.
+You can find their FIT values separately and then assign these FIT values to the respective block these components belong.

-Each channel has a specific number of components for which the FIT is calculated in the same way as described in the previous section.
-The FIT of all components in a particular channel are summed to get a single FIT number (number of failures in 1×109 (1 billion) hours).
-The relevance of the component to that channel is understood by understanding how that component works.
-For example, in the “CAN bus (external)” channel JJ, the FIT for a Can bus transceiver IC (through which all commands will flow through to the outside of the system) has to be included in the channel JJ.
+Each block has a specific number of components for which the FIT is calculated in the same way as described in the previous section.
+The FIT’s of all components in a particular block are summed to get a single FIT for the block itself (number of failures in 1×109 (1 billion) hours).
+The relevance of the component to that block is understood by understanding how that component works.
+For example, if we select the “CAN bus (internal)” block J. The FIT for this block will be made up by adding the FIT’s of the following components:

 3.3 Safety Functions